glogiotatidis/pypodcaster/README.md

 Simple Podcast Publishing

-`pypodcaster` is meant to be one of the simplist podcast publishers available.
+`pypodcaster` is meant to be one of the simplest podcast publishers available.
 It generates a standard RSS feed based on the ID3 tags of media files in a given directory.
 Podcast media can be served from a public-facing HTML server or hosted from the Public folder in Dropbox.

+## Install

+    sudo setup.py install

 ## Setup

 Create a directory to hold your podcast media on a public-facing html server or Dropbox Public folder (e.g. `~/Dropbox/Public`).